Employment

 To Apply:

-Send a cover letter, curriculum vitae/resume, undergraduate and graduate transcripts, and contact information for at least two professional references to the mlove@louisburg.edu
+Send a cover letter, curriculum vitae/resume, undergraduate and graduate transcripts, and at least three (3) professional references to Human Resources at hr@louisburg.edu

 Louisburg College is an Equal Opportunity Employer and encourages applications of all qualified individuals.
 It is the policy and practice of the College to provide equal opportunity to all persons.
 The College does not discriminate against its employees or applicants for employment because of race, color, national origin, age (as defined by the Age Discrimination in Employment Act), religion, gender, disability, veteran status or sexual orientation.
 This policy applies to all aspects of the employment relationship including, but not limited to, recruitment, selection, advancement, compensation, benefits, transfer, and termination.